Create a free profile to get unlimited access to exclusive show news, updates, and more!

 The tough love seemed to work and Matt agreed to testify against Costa, explaining to Executive Assistant District Attorney Nolan Price (Hugh Dancy) that one of the coach’s former players owed Costa a $75,000 gambling debt.
 The coach agreed to pay it off, but when they met, Costa demanded more money from the wealthy coach.
 When the coach resisted, Costa killed him.

-It was the exact testimony Price needed to tie his case together, but on the stand Matt suddenly reversed course and refused to testify against his friend, claiming he didn’t know anything about the murder as a furious Vincent sat fuming in the back row of the courtroom.
-Prosecutors still got their conviction, but the stunt may have caused irreparable damage between the two brothers.
+It was the exact testimony Price needed to tie his case together, but on the stand, Matt suddenly reversed course and refused to testify against his friend, claiming he didn’t know anything about the murder as a furious Vincent sat fuming in the courtroom.
+Prosecutors still got their conviction, but the stunt may have caused irreparable damage between the brothers.

 What happened to Det.
 Riley’s brother Matt?

-In the heartbreaking final scenes of Season 24's "Big Brother" episode, Vincent arrived at his brother Matt’s home to bring him into custody on the gun charges.
+In the heartbreaking final scene of Season 24's "Big Brother" episode, Vincent arrived at his brother Matt’s home to bring him into custody on the gun charges.

 An astonished Matt told his brother that he thought he was going to “make a call and make it go away,” but Vincent explained that he’d changed his mind.

-“I can’t do it anymore, man,” a resigned Riley told him, before leading him off to the car.
+“I can’t do it anymore, man,” a resigned Vincent told him, before leading him off to the car.

-The emotional episode pitted Vincent Riley’s commitment to the law against his loyalty to his brother and put him at odds with Shaw and Brady.
+The emotional episode pitted Det.
+Riley’s commitment to the law against his loyalty to his brother and put him at odds with Shaw and Brady.

-His clear tension with Brady only added to the already rocky start with his new boss, but Scott doesn’t believe the friction between the investigators will last.
+His tension with Brady only added to the already rocky start with his new boss, but Scott doesn’t believe that friction will last.

 “I think they’re both consummate professionals and in their own ways, they’re both kind of hard asses,” he told NBC Insider.
 “So, it stands to reason that there was going to be a little bit of friction up front.”

-“I think Riley really proves to Brady that, you know, look, at the end of the day, he’s a good cop and he’s someone that you can rely on.
+“I think Riley really proves to Brady that at the end of the day, he’s a good cop and he’s someone that you can rely on.
 He’s a detective first-grade for a reason.
 He’s a man of honor, he’s gonna get it done and he cares and he really feels that he is a sentinel for justice,” Scott said.

 At the same time, Vincent realizes that although Brady might have a different approach to running a precinct than her predecessor Lt.
-Kate Dixon (Camryn Manheim), she is an “absolutely formidable” investigator.
+Kate Dixon (Camryn Manheim), she is an “absolutely formidable” investigator, according to Scott.

 “You know, Maura, who we love, we like to tease that she’s small but mighty and she brings that to Brady every single day and in every case,” Scott said.
-“The choices that she makes with this character are just so interesting and so layered and like you get to see Brady just pick apart suspects in interrogation rooms and I think Riley specifically has just nothing but the highest respect for her when he sees that she’s kind of an investigative genius in a way.”
+“The choices that she makes with this character are just so interesting and so layered.
+You get to see Brady just pick apart suspects in interrogation rooms, and I think Riley specifically has just nothing but the highest respect for her when he sees that she’s kind of an investigative genius in a way.”

 “There’s already been talk, even if it’s just sort of wishful thinking, that we want to see more between these two brothers and see what other layers we can pull back,” Scott told NBC Insider.